MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-restrict-access-assets.md

 ms.reviewer: v-wendysmith
 ---

-# Restrict a security role's access to certain asset types
+# Restrict access to assets

-Admins can restrict access to certain assets by managing permissions through security roles in the Power Platform admin center.
+Admins can restrict access to certain assets (3D parts, images, videos, and object anchors) by managing permissions through security roles in the Power Platform admin center.
+To create a new security role that restricts access, [create a new role](/power-platform/admin/assign-security-roles) and then continue.

 ## Prerequisites